Vector45555/USB-All-In-One/README.md

 My setup for this is making a folder called source, setting it to a hidden folder, putting everything in there, and make a shortcut to the main menu (this also lets you add a icon)

+Feel free to add your own modules, there are many that I havn't uploaded, becuase they wouldn't work on other setups.

 ### Needed tools
 All you need is any flashdrive-8gb should be good, but if you plan on using the backup tool often, you may need to give it 16gb+